joerodriguez/diskoque/README.md

 ### Usage

-Create a new queue, publish messages to it, and start receiving them:
+Create a new queue, publish messages to it, and start receiving them.
+The following example uses the LevelDB storage backend for FIFO message processing:

 ```go
 package main